cancelei/Math-magicians2/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Implement API / Fetch.
-- Implement more features.
+- Implement more features onwards.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>